kaylh/old-RetroBat-obsolete/readme.md

 RetroBat is a set of Batch and Powershell Scripts designed to configure automatically EmulationStation frontend to run games from a ROMs collection with RetroArch and standalone emulators.

-With it you'll save a lot of time that you can keep to play !
+With it you'll save a lot of time you can keep to play !

 RetroBat can download and install all the softwares you need to have a good retrogaming experience on your Windows PC.